1. Controller and data protection officer

 3.2 Compliance with legal obligations

-We process your personal data to comply with legal obligations to which we are subject.
+We process your personal data to comply with the legal obligations to which we are subject.
 The data processing is based on Article 6 paragraph 1 letter c) GDPR.
 These obligations may arise, for example, from commercial, tax, money laundering, financial or criminal law.
 The purposes of the processing result from the respective legal obligation; as a rule, the processing serves the purpose of complying with state control and information obligations.

 3.3 Safeguarding of legitimate interests